tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 negotiated afresh, not retained from previous connections in the session.

-This is effectively the simplest possible design that will work.
-Previous design ideas for using cryptographically generated session ids, either using hash chains or public key encryption, were dismissed due to their inefficient designs.
-Note that a client always has the chance to fall back to a full handshake or more precisely to a handshake that uses session resumption.

 Because each party sends in the extension_data the value that it will receive as a connection identifier in encrypted records, it is possible for an endpoint to use a globally constant length for such connection